-Assistant Professor of Japanese Film and Visual Culture
+Associate Professor of Japanese Film and Visual Culture

 Hikari Hori received her Ph.
-D. in philosophy (with concentration in gender and visual cultural studies) from Gakushuin University, Tokyo, in 2004.
+D. in Philosophy (with concentration in gender and visual cultural studies) from Gakushuin University, Tokyo, in 2004.
 She has worked as a research associate at the National Film Center, Tokyo, and also as a film program coordinator at the Japan Society, New York.
 Her research interests include the representation of the Emperor in modern Japanese visual culture; a history of women’s activism in modern Japan; and the representation of gender and sexuality in Japanese film and manga.

 She is currently working on her book manuscript, tentatively entitled Promiscuous Media: Film and Visual Culture in Imperial Japan, 1926-45 (forthcoming, Cornell University Press)